 As noted above, PharMerica argues that an earlier qui tam suit against it, United States ex rel.
 Denk v.
-PharMerica, 125 concerned essentially the same alleged fraudulent scheme.
-As PharMerica characterizes them, both actions relate a scheme to submit false claims for Medicare and Medicaid reimbursement for medications that were dispensed in the absence of a legally
+PharMerica, concerned essentially the same alleged fraudulent scheme.
+As and Medicaid reimbursement for medications that were dispensed in the absence of a legally